-New Zealand universities are committed individually and collectively to delivering high-quality teaching and learning that is of benefit to individuals and to New Zealand as a whole.
+New Zealand universities are committed to delivering high-quality teaching and learning that benefits individuals and New Zealand as a whole.
 Our universities have evolved over time in response to student, employer, industry, society and government needs, changing programme offerings, and opportunities offered by new forms of technology.

-- 146,190 domestic students including 16,775 Māori students (11% of domestic students) and 11,970 Pasifika students (8% of domestic students).1
+- Our universities enrolled 156,900 domestic students in 2021, including 19,600 Māori students (13% of domestic students) and 14,500 Pacific students (9% of domestic students).1

-- Universities employ around 20,000 full-time equivalent staff.
-5
+- Universities employ around 23,106 full-time equivalent staff.
+4

 Want to know more?